Yoga can be seen as an art, a science and a discipline.

-Hatha means sun and moon and we need both the masculine of the sun and the feminine of the moon to give us a happy balance.
+I teach Hatha Yoga which means sun and moon and we need both the masculine of the sun and the feminine of the moon to give us a happy balance.
 I strongly believe in our connection to the sun, moon, rainbows, trees, flowers and animals which all reflects in Yoga Asanas (postures).

-By regularly practising postures, breathing exercises, relaxation and meditation all mindfully, with awareness , yoga can magically guide us towards a more blissful state, enhancing our lives, the essence of yoga.
+By regularly practicing postures, breathing exercises, relaxation and meditation all mindfully, with awareness , yoga can magically guide us towards a more blissful state, enhancing our lives, the essence of yoga.

 Before my students arrive, I ensure the room is clean.
 Cleanliness is very important in Yoga - it's one of Patanjalis Sutras.

 I like to create a peaceful atmosphere, so I light a delicately scented candle and bring fresh flowers and make a little shrine in the middle of the room.

 When I teach, I tell a story, nearly always having a theme throughout.
 At the beginning, we relax and limber up; in the middle is the core practice and the end is feeling the effect by breathing, meditating, relaxing and imaginative visualisations.